cs1302uga/cs1302-tutorials/cla/cla.md

 name in order to adjust the program's settings and supply values that the program needs to execute.
-For example, consider using `ls` to list all of the entries in `~/public_html` using the long listing format (`-l`), including files that being with a dor (`-a`):
+For example, consider using `ls` to list all of the entries in `~/public_html` using the long listing format (`-l`), including hidden files that begin with a dot `.` (`-a`):

 ```
 $ ls -l -a ~/public_html
 ```

+In the example above, the base command (program) is `ls` and the command-line arguments used are `-l`, `-a`, and `~/public_html`.
+Each of the command-line arguments provides information to the program about how it should run.

 When the program is launched, the command-line arguments are passed into to the program through its `main` method.
+The program reads these values as input and determines how to respond.
 Like many Unix programs, `ls` is written in C, but support for command-line arguments extends to other languges as well, including Java.
 Let's try it!

 1. Create a directory for this tutorial called `cs1302-cla`, then change into it.

-1. Create a `src` and `bin` directory, then create the `.java` file for a class called `ArgTester` in a package called `cs1302.cla` such that the `src` directory is the _default package for source code_.
+1. Create a `src` and `bin` directory, then create the `.java` file for a class called `ArgTester` and place `ArgTester.java` in the `src` directory.

    ```
    cs1302-cla
    ├── bin
    └── src
-       └── cs1302
-           └── cla
        └── ArgTester.java
    ```

-1. In `ArgTester.java`, add the appropriate package statement, then add the declaration for the `ArgTester` class.
+1. In `ArgTester.java`, add the declaration for the `ArgTester` class.

 1. In your `ArgTester` class, add the following `main` method: